Public Speaker Training:

 What are your public speaking goals?

-My speakers all have one thing in common: a desire to deliver an engaging presentation.
+My TED-style speakers all have one thing in common: a desire to deliver an engaging presentation.
 Story, speech writing, media, and stage presence are all presentation skills I cover with clients.
 It all begins when we find your unique story nugget.

 - Crafting a compelling story